 A safe Journey through time.

 Plastic is potentially a toxic material.
-When working and building with plastic it is essential to plan ahead for the next thousand years.
-Ecobricking and Earth Building are a way to secure plastic and put it onto a secure long-term trajectory.
+Ecobricking and Earth Building are a way to secure plastic and put it onto a safe and secured long-term trajectory.

 The danger of plastic comes from its exposed surface area.
 To the extent that plastic’s surface area is exposed to the elements, it will steadily break down over time into smaller and smaller pieces (microplastics) and leach toxins.
 By packing and covering ecobricks we keep the plastic safe and secure.